Vinci-217/Vinci-217/README.md

 💼 Backend Engineer in Future

-📈 I once interned at Meituan for three months.
+📈 I once interned at Meituan for three months, and now interning at Tencent.

 ❤️ I love writing Java and Go, and dream to build the world in code